Softwarovy-projekt/Documentation/README.md

 them for performance reasons.
 This implementation is hidden in CIL metadata which describes `string` as an object with two fields of type `int` and `char`.
-We tried to save the information about the fields and represent `string` as a static object with two fields of `int` and an array of `char` types.
+We save the information about the fields and represent `string` as a static object with two fields of `int` and an array of `char` types.

 #### Arrays